HanKruiger/hankruiger.com/content/cv.md

 ## Work experience

-### (2019 - present) PhD at Utrecht University
+### (2019 - 2020) PhD at Utrecht University
-Currently, I work in the [QuAnGIS project](https://www.questionbasedanalysis.com/).
+Most recently, I worked in the [QuAnGIS project](https://www.questionbasedanalysis.com/).

-The focus of my thesis is to be able to describe the usability of geo-data sources for answering questions in human geography.
+The focus of my work was to be able to describe the usability of geo-data sources for answering questions in human geography.
 These descriptions should be processable by a machine, so that question answering can be automated.

 Tech: